CBDesignS/Eufy-Robovac-Data-Logger/README.md

 ## ⚠️ Disclaimer

 This is a debugging integration intended for development purposes.
+RestConnect provides enhanced data collection but may have different stability characteristics than basic login.
 Use at your own risk.
-Not affiliated with Eufy/Anker.

 ## 🆘 Support